 |Some of the men who roughed me up or watched, congregate outside moments after I left.
 I took this picture from my car.|

 When I got home, I went to report this event to the local police station near my house.

 “Forget it,” the officers in charge said after explaining my story.
 “It’s your word against theirs.
 You have no witnesses, maybe they will make something up about you.”

 They were right.
 If the men on site were willing to beat me up to please their boss, they would certainly lie for him.
 And I was sealed in, no one from the street could witness how they had repeatedly assaulted me.

 I left the police station feeling that Lebanese citizens have no protection under the law.
 The wealthy developers can smash us like ants, if ever we dare to upset them.

-UPDATE: Apparently District S is owned by a Lebanese firm called Estates and the planning was done by London-based Allies and Morrison Architects.
+UPDATE: More journalists have been threatened and assaulted at the site, from The Daily Star and Reuters.
+Apparently District S is owned by a Lebanese firm called Estates and the planning was done by London-based Allies and Morrison Architects.
 Will these fine companies accept the violence perpetrated by their contractor’s staff?